1. What’s the experimental treatment?

 • Antivirals.
 This would be the drug type of choice but they are a relatively new class of medicine compared with antibiotics and can be challenging to design.
 Apart from remdesivir, other antiviral drugs that have been tried include favipiravir, a treatment for the flu virus made by Fujifilm Holdings Corp., known for its photo film and cameras but also operating as a health-care company.
 It sped the recovery of Covid-19 patients with non-severe pneumonia in a late-stage trial in Japan.

 • Interferon.
-New studies published in September focused on the role of a substance called interferon that helps orchestrate the body’s defenses.
-That was an enticing discovery because interferon treatments could be efficacious in the early stages of the infection and help prevent life-threatening illness.
+New studies published in September focused on the role of an immune substance called interferon that helps orchestrate the body’s defenses.
+That was an enticing discovery because interferon treatments could help in the early stages of the infection and perhaps prevent life-threatening illness.
+Interferon deficiencies may underlie about 14% of severe Covid-19 cases, scientists reported.

 • Antibody therapies.
 This is the category Regeneron’s treatment falls under.
-Making treatment with antibodies widely available requires producing them in a lab rather than continually harvesting fresh batches from individuals.
+Making treatment with antibodies widely available requires producing them in a lab rather than continually harvesting fresh batches convalescent plasma.
 Researchers have considerable hope for this approach, in part because it turned out to be the most effective way to treat Ebola virus, which is fatal about half the time.
-In addition to Regeneron’s approach, another by Eli Lilly and Co. has shown promising early results.
+Another antibody therapy from Eli Lilly and Co. has also yielded promising early results, but a U.S. government-sponsored trial was paused in October out of safety concerns.

 6. How do scientists prove a treatment is effective?